martinResearch/PySparseLP/readme.md

 ![latex: \large $min_s c^ts + \sum_{(i,j)\in E} |s_i-s_j| ~s.t. ~0 \leq s\leq 1$](https://rawgithub.com/martinResearch/PySparseLP/master/images/segmentation.svg)

 with *E* the list of indices of pairs of neighbouring pixels and *c* a cost vector that is obtain from color distribution models of the two regions.
-This problem can be rewritten as a linear program by adding an auxiliary variable *d_ij* for each edge with the constraints
+This problem can be rewritten as a linear program by adding an auxiliary variable *d<sub>ij</sub>* for each edge with the constraints

 ![latex: \large $min_s c^ts + \sum_{(i,j)\in E} d_{ij} ~s.t. ~0 \leq s\leq 1, ~d_{ij}\geq s_j-s_j, ~d_{ij}\geq s_i-s_i $](https://rawgithub.com/martinResearch/PySparseLP/master/images/segmentation_lp.svg)

 This problem can be more efficiently solved using graph-cuts than with a generic linear program solver but it is still interesting to compare the different generic LP solvers on this problem.